 top of page

 A native Californian, Julie has lived in Israel since 2012.
-Gidon Lev is her life partner of seven years.
+Gidon Lev is her life partner.

 • Instagram